aabbtree77/adast/README.md

 The board microcontroller did not survive, so essentially the process became that of making a new circuit board from the bits and pieces of knowledge that were salvaged.
 The exact operating regimes and work flows became lost, but the main functionality, cutting the paper, was retained.

-Remarkably, there exists the third party solution designed to tackle exactly this very specific problem, see i.e. [PD-04][1] which provides the microcontroller based circuit board with the program designed for the paper cutting machines.
+Remarkably, there exists third party solutions designed to tackle this very specific problem, see i.e. [PD-04][1] which provides a microcontroller based circuit board with the program designed for the paper cutting machines.
 We decided that the PD-04 encoder is not a good match for this specific guillotine.

 ## Results